zaks-zaiya/ethos-base-station/README.md

 3. Run install script `sh dev_install.sh` (Mac/Linux) or `.\dev_install.bat` (Windows)
 4. To run development build run `sh dev_run.sh` (Mac/Linux) or `.\dev_run.bat` (Windows)

+Note: If you get an error `CouchDB did not start in time` or `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`, make sure docker is running, either by launching the application or by running `sudo systemctl start docker` (linux).

 ## Production build

 Requirements: NPM, Yarn and Python 3.9 (with venv)